joergkrause/svogv/README.md

 ## The Widgets

-The widget complement the editor by adding more parts.
+The widget complement the editor by adding more parts typically used in form apps.
 There are many such components available, but sometimes there are pieces that we need quite often but nothing is really handy.
-So I created a set of such components:
+So I created a small set of such components:

 * **TreeView**: An advanced treeview with icon support and many options such as selections and checkboxes.
 Uses `EventEmitter` for actions.
-* **Breadcrumb**: An automatically navigable bread crumb using the Router's information
-* **SideMenu**: A simple programmable menu for the left side with breaks, icons, and non-active labels
-* **Tabs**: Programmable Tabs that react to the Router
 * **InfoBox**: A simple panel with header and some configuration options, best for creating tile based layouts
 * **DataGrid**: A different approach for a grid, it provides a model to handle paging, filtering, and sorting, but no HTML.
 So the hard part is in the grid and the easy part is up to you.

+This comes with two fun components just made for learning purposes:

 * **AnalogClock**: It is what it says -- based on SVG
 * **LoaderIcon**: A circling icon that is highly customizable

 ## Where to get?